needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-asset-metadata.md

 The code snippet does the following:

 * Removes the specified metadata key from the selected asset.
-* Prints a message to the console on success.
+* Displays a success message in the console.

-### Add the UI for viewing and modifying the metadata of an asset
+### Add a UI for viewing and modifying the metadata of an asset

-To create the UI, begin by creating helper classes:
+To create the UI, start by creating helper classes:

-1. In your Unity Project window, go to **Assets** > **Scripts**.
+1. In the **Project** window of the Unity Editor, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
-Name your script `BooleanMetadataValueDisplayer`.
+4. Name your script `BooleanMetadataValueDisplayer`.
-4. Open the `BooleanMetadataValueDisplayer` script you created and replace the content of the file with the following code sample:
+5. Open the file and replace its contents with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseManageAssetMetadataExample.cs#HelperClass_BooleanDisplay)]

-5. Repeat steps 3 and 4 to create the subsequent helper classes with the following scripts and code samples:
+6. Repeat steps 3, 4 and 5 to create subsequent helper classes with the following scripts and code samples:

 * For the `NumberMetadataValueDisplayer` script, use the following code sample:
 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseManageAssetMetadataExample.cs#HelperClass_NumberDisplay)]